-- ALL: Provides the user with all the admin roles without any exception. - ALL_PF_ONLY: Provides the user with all the admin roles related to the PacketFence deployment (excludes switch login rights).
+• ALL: Provides the user with all the admin roles without any exception.

-- Node Manager: Provides the user the ability to manage the nodes. - User Manager: Provides the user the ability to manage other users. - Violation Manager: Provides the user the ability to manage the violations (trigger, open, close) for the nodes.
+- ALL_PF_ONLY: Provides the user with all the admin roles related to the PacketFence deployment (excludes switch login rights). - Node Manager: Provides the user the ability to manage the nodes. - User Manager: Provides the user the ability to manage other users. - Security Event Manager: Provides the user the ability to manage the security events (trigger, open, close) for the nodes.